sarahfatima1205/sarahfatima1205/README.md

 ### 🚀 About Me

-- 🌱 I’m currently a sophomore at IIT Jodhpur, majoring in Electrical Engineering!
+- 🌱 I’m a pre-final year student at IIT Jodhpur, majoring in Electrical Engineering!
 My passion resonates with the technological landscape!
-- 💬 Ask me about anything tech-related!
+- 💬 Currently working on Fullstack development and Parallel Computing!
 - 📫 How to reach me: [LinkedIn]([https://linkedin.com/in/sarahfatima12](https://www.linkedin.com/in/sarahfatima12/))
-- ⚡ I love exploring things which boost my learnings!

 ---